Spurs vs. Jazz odds, line: 2022 NBA picks, March 11 prediction from proven computer model

 The San Antonio Spurs will tackle the Utah Jazz at 8:30 p.m.
-ET on Friday on the AT&T Middle.
-The Spurs are 25-41 general and 12-20 at dwelling, whereas Utah is 41-24 general and 18-14 on the highway.
-Utah is at the moment the No. four seed within the Western Convention whereas San Antonio is at the moment 12th however is simply two video games again from a spot within the play-in event.
+ET on Friday on the AT&T Heart.
+The Spurs are 25-41 total and 12-20 at residence, whereas Utah is 41-24 total and 18-14 on the street.
+Utah is presently the No. four seed within the Western Convention whereas San Antonio is presently 12th however is simply two video games again from a spot within the play-in event.

-The Jazz have received two of the final three head-to-head matchups with the Spurs however San Antonio is 2-1 in opposition to the unfold throughout that span.
+The Jazz have gained two of the final three head-to-head matchups with the Spurs however San Antonio is 2-1 towards the unfold throughout that span.
 Utah is favored by six factors within the newest Spurs vs. Jazz odds from Caesars Sportsbook and the over-under is ready at 228.5.
 Earlier than getting into any Jazz vs. Spurs picks, you’ll want to see the NBA predictions from the model at SportsLine.

 Now, the mannequin has set its sights on Spurs vs. Jazz.
-You’ll be able to head to SportsLine to see its picks.
-Listed here are a number of NBA betting lines for Jazz vs. Spurs:
+You may head to SportsLine to see its picks.
+Listed below are a number of NBA betting lines for Jazz vs. Spurs:

 - Spurs vs. Jazz unfold: Spurs +6